-- (a) The electronic excitation when the orbital states of the electrons change in individual atoms; - (b) The vibrational excitation when the individual atoms vibrate with respect to the combined molecular centre of mass; - (c) The rotational excitation when the molecule rotates about the centre of mass.
+- (a) The electronic excitation when the orbital states of the electrons change in individual atoms: - (b) The vibrational excitation when the individual atoms vibrate with respect to the combined molecular centre of mass; - (c) The rotational excitation when the molecule rotates about the centre of mass.

 To illustrate the vibrational spectra, consider a typical potential energy curve for a diatomic molecule (shown in Figure 3.2).
-Stable equilibrium occurs with the nuclei separated by a distance $R{\rm o}$.
+Stable equilibrium occurs with the nuclei separated by a distance R{\circ} .
 If the nuclei are separated by a slightly greater or smaller distance R, the energy is raised and a spring-like restoring force results.
-This restoring force can be represented by which has a classical frequency of vibration
+This restoring force can be represented by which has a classical frequency of vibration with the reduced mass of the vibrating system

-$$F = -\left(\frac{d^2E}{dR^2}\right) \qquad (R - R_o) ,$$
+$$F = -(\frac{d^2E}{dR^2})$$ (R - R_o),